-Refreshing and full of flavor, this easy Aperol Soda recipe takes just minutes to make!
+This easy Aperol Soda recipe is refreshing and full of flavor, and takes just minutes to make!
 With a bittersweet flavor that pairs perfectly with bubbly club soda, this low-alcohol drink is perfect for sipping any time.

 What is Aperol